Blockchain-WaterManagement-Project/Water-quality-management-network-setup/README.md

 ```bash
 docker-compose -f docker-compose.yaml up -d
 ```
-Once the network is up, create a channel and have peers join the channel
+Once the network is up, we create a channel and have peers join the channel
 ### From the CLI container, create the channel

 ```bash